 The Faith Militant, or Swords and Stars, in A Song of Ice and Fire consists of two armed orders: the Warrior's Sons and the Poor Fellows.
 The former is made up of knights and nobles, while the latter's members are commoners.
 Both of these orders were banned for over two hundred years, but Cersei Lannister resurrects them as part of a political bargain with the Faith.
 The carnage of the ongoing wars creates a major revival in religious fervor, causing both orders to swell in rank and rapidly become uncontrollable.
 By the end of A Feast for Crows, the results of an implosion of machinations include Cersei being arrested by the Faith.

-David Eddings' Elenium uses this heavily, with most of the major characters being members of or otherwise involved with the Church Knights, an organization of elite trained mage-warriors who were created to defend 'the West' from the sorcerers, demon-summoners and necromancers of the Evil Empire and its Cthulhu-esque god.
+David Eddings's Elenium uses this heavily, with most of the major characters being either members of or otherwise involved with the Church Knights.
+The five Orders of the Church Knights are an organization of elite trained mage-warriors who were created to defend 'the West' from the sorcerers, demon-summoners and necromancers of the Evil Empire and its Cthulhu-esque god.
 The irony...they get their divine/magic powers from a different god than the one they supposedly worship; they don't worry about it.
 Amusingly, a proposed experiment with drawing upon the power of their own God (who is, after all, one of the most powerful and most distant deities) is quite strongly rejected by the party's clergyman.

-Eddings played this on both sides of the coin, really, as the Belgariad/Mallorean's Torak had the Grolim priesthood, and all of Cyrgon's priests in the Elenium/Tamuli were warriors as well.
-Even Azash from the latter series tried this as well as a counter to the Church Knights, but neither Azash nor his high priest Otha could really comprehend the realities of it as the former was too elemental-minded and the latter was... well, to put it bluntly, too stupid.
+Eddings plays this on both sides of the coin, really, as the Belgariad/Mallorean's Torak had the Grolim priesthood, and all of Cyrgon's priests in the Elenium/Tamuli were warriors as well.
+Even the evil god Azash tried this as well, as a counter to the Church Knights, but neither Azash nor his high priest Otha could really comprehend the realities of it; the former was too elemental-minded and the latter was... well, to put it bluntly, too stupid.